about aloha sangha

 About me

 Hi.
-My name is Tom Davidson-Marx and I have been teaching Buddhist-inspired meditation in Honolulu since 1998, in our home on the island of O’ahu.
+My name is Tom Davidson-Marx and I have been teaching Buddhist meditation in Honolulu since 1998, in our home on the island of O’ahu.

-I trained in both the vipassana approach to meditation in the USA and Burma as well as the anapanasati practice in Sri Lanka.
-I spent three years training as an ordained Buddhist monk practicing these forms of meditation.
+I trained in both an insight meditation lineage originating in Burma as well as a breath-awareness lineage as practiced in contemporary Sri Lanka.
+I spent three years as an ordained Buddhist monk practicing these two forms of meditation.

 My story